 Prior to submitting their application and materials, applicants should read through each program's requirements.
 Click here for admission requirements and specifics on materials.
-If you are an international student interested in either program, the admission requirements are the same; however, international applicants must show English proficiency scores.
+If you are an international student interested in our programs, the admission requirements are the same; however, international applicants must show English proficiency scores.

 Our department offers financial assistance in the forms of Teaching Assistantships (TAship)and fellowships.
-These forms are highly competitive as applicants are competing against other applicants across the department and the campus (fellowships).
+These positions are highly competitive as applicants are competing against other applicants across the department, as well as across campus for the fellowships.
 Please make note of the deadlines for fellowships and TAships.
 Please allow adequate time for our department to recieve all of the necessary materials (especially test scores).

 We accept applications for the fall term only.
 In order to be considered for Fellowships and Teaching Assistantships, all application materials must be in by the dates below.
 Applicants are encouraged to apply early and should take into consideration the amount of time for the department to receive materials if they are mailing them.

 New applicants to UW-Madison apply to departments through the Graduate School application process.
 Complete the online Graduate application and select the Asian Languages and Cultures (major code x) or Chinese (major code 171) or Japanese (major code 583) program.